 The prospects of healthcare reform are up.
 Stocks are down, said Tim Nelson, a healthcare analyst with First American Funds.
 These stocks go up and down with the prospects of healthcare reform.

-At the White House, Sebelius met with the CEOs -- Aetna Inc's Ronald Williams, Cigna Corp's David Cordani, UnitedHealth Group Inc's Stephen Hemsley and WellPoint Inc's Angela Braly -- to press them to justify recent premium increases.
+At the White House, Sebelius met with the CEOs -- Aetna Inc's Ronald Williams, Cigna Corp's David Cordani, UnitedHealth Group Inc's Stephen Hemsley and WellPoint Inc's Angela Braly -- to press them to justify premium increases.

-I don't think those 10 or 11 votes kills the bill, Democratic Representative Diana DeGette told reporters after a morning meeting of House Democrats.
+We haven't done a formal whip count, but I don't think those 10 or 11 votes kills the bill, Democratic Representative Diana DeGette told reporters after a morning meeting of House Democrats.